 This plant is a great digestive aid and has many healing benefits.
 The leaves can be made into teas or added to meals raw.
 These are plants that you can grow in your garden without difficulty and require little maintenance on the long run.
 You can use peppermint to alleviate muscle spasms and cramps after a long day of hiking or you can use it to get rid of nasty headaches.
 Used in compresses it can help to relieve pain and clear sinus infections.

 Dandelions can be found all across North America and they are plants seen as weed by many gardeners.
-Many survivalists are used to consume the leaves and roots of this plant, although many of them agree that the leaves are quite bitter and it takes some time to get used to their specific taste.
-You can also make tea from the leaves as it is known to cleanse the liver and improve liver function if consumed regularly.
+Many survivalists are used to consume the leaves and roots of this plant.
+Many of them agree that the leaves are quite bitter.
+It takes some time to get used to their specific taste.
+You can also make tea from the leaves as it is known to cleanse the liver.
+Dandelion tea can improve liver function if consumed regularly.
 It is a plant that can be used by diabetics and it is proven to normalize blood sugar levels.
 It can calm various gastric disorders and some even use it to alleviate the symptoms of gout.

 Garlic, this wonder food, is both a vegetable and an herb.
 It has been used in medicinal remedies for thousands of years, since the ancient Greek and Roman times.
 It has antibiotic properties and it can be used to cure the flu, but also to treat earaches and toothaches.
 This is a plant very useful for preppers and off-gridders and besides all its healing attributes; garlic can be used as flea deterrent and even as fish bait.